-The program discourages students from completing their field placement at the same place where they may be employed.
-The familiarity of a student's workplace often creates issues for students who are in a placement to learn new skills while trying to satisfy existing employer and work demands.
-In certain circumstances, students may be allowed to complete their field placement at their place of employment.
+The IWU MSW program discourages students from completing their field practicum at the same place where they may be employed due to potential conflicts or risk of losing placement if employment is terminated.
+Also, the familiarity of a student's workplace can create issues for students who are in a placement to learn new skills while trying to satisfy existing employer and work demands.
+In certain circumstances, students may be allowed to complete their field placement at their place of employment upon approval of the Director of Field Experiences.